 #9 – NSA Struggles could be bad for business

-- National Security Agency (NSA) intelligence gathering tactics may scare international businesses out of working with US based technology companies.
+- National Security Agency (NSA) intelligence gathering tactics may scare international businesses from working with US-based technology companies.

-- Essentially when the core business lies on data sharing and collaboration, it becomes even more problematic as the data security becomes a question mark for international firm.
+- Essentially when the core business lies on data sharing and collaboration, it becomes even more problematic as data security becomes a question mark for an international firm.

-- Aaron Levie suggested that if this occurs, then as a cloud provider they have to build business country by country with completely different operations and facilities and services.
+- Aaron Levie suggested that if this occurs, then as a cloud provider, they have to build a business country by country with entirely different operations and facilities and services.

-- Levis acknowledged that this will basically curtail the ability to go international and Box Inc may lose out an opportunity of growing cloud market.
+- Levis acknowledged that this would curtail the ability to go international, and Box Inc may lose out on an opportunity in the growing cloud market.

 #10 – Box may get acquired after the IPO

-Box needs to raise around $1.25 billion on the next 5 years.
+The Box needs to raise around $1.25 billion in the next five years.
 IPO of 250 million would contribute only 20% of the overall fund requirement.
-However, the company may have to arrange for funds to an extent of $1 billion.
+However, the company may have to arrange for funds to the extent of $1 billion.
 Either they can look for private funding or raising debt.
-Another option that cannot be totally denied is that Competitors with deep pockets may look at acquiring Box Inc. Box may have to oblige going forward as they may look for aggressive growth and consolidation beyond their core capabilities.
+Another option that cannot be denied is that Competitors with deep pockets may look at acquiring Box Inc. Box may have to oblige going forward as they may look for aggressive growth and consolidation beyond their core capabilities.

 Anything I missed?
 Let me know what you think, your feedback by Leaving a Comment

 p.s. – I do not represent any brokerage firm.
-The above views are my own assessment of Box IPO.
-I have tried my best to ensure factual accuracy of the analysis, however, please feel free to provide me with corrective measures if you spot any errors.
+The above views are my assessment of the Box IPO.
+I have tried my best to ensure the factual accuracy of the analysis.
+However, please feel free to provide me with corrective measures if you spot any errors.